mrishu/mtech-dissertation/chapter/6-ieq.typ

   Since, generation of IEQ0 involves retrieval multiple times, it is computationally expensive.
 Hence, we limit it to `num_expansion_terms`=200.
 ]

-== Ideal Query Generation using Logistic Regression
+== Logistic Regression based Ideal Query Generation
 We now present the second algorithm for generating IEQs:
 + Read the `qrel` file to collect the relevant and non-relevant documents for query ID `qid`.
 + Construct document vectors for each of the relevant and non-relevant documents using BM25 weights.